Vaidya Bhagwan Dash: Career

-He worked as an Ayurvedic practitioner and consultant In Ayurveda Rasashala clinic, New Delhi and The lnstituto Italiano Dl Ayurveda, Florence (Italy).
+He worked as an Ayurvedic practitioner and consultant In Ayurveda Rasashala clinic, New Delhi and The Instituto Italiano Dl Ayurveda, Florence (Italy).
 Later he has also served for WHO and SEARO in New Delhi.
 He was a prolific author worked on 10's of books particularly translations from Sanskrit to English of medical texts.
 His most notable work was his 7 volume Caraka Samhita done with Ram Karan Sharma jointly.

 Vaidya Dash maintained a private clinical practice in Delhi.
 He also worked as a bibliographer and cataloguer for the Library of Congress office in Delhi.